 So that we can identify the parts of your paper, and even if you do not use our template, please begin each section with the specific keywords listed below, some of which are followed by a colon.
 Please do not use paragraph breaks in the title, author list, or abstract.

-Please use the .docx format (all version after Word 2007).
+Please use the .docx format (all versions after Word 2007).

 More specific formatting instructions are provided in the actual template, which follows.

-Title: How to Format a VJSTE Paper (replace with your real title)
+Title: How to format a science paper (replace with your real title)

 1Affiliations should be preceded by superscript numbers corresponding to the author list, and each affiliation should end with a period.